 - Add egg and vanilla, beat well.

-- Mix together flour, powdered cocoa, baking soda, and salt with a whisk.
+- Mix flour, powdered cocoa, baking powder, and salt with a whisk.

 - Add the dry ingredients to the wet ingredients, and mix just until combined.
 Do not over mix.